HPInc/cloud_deployment_scripts/docs/aws/README.md

 Options 2 and 3 are recommended for users who prefer a more granular approach, granting only the necessary permissions for the Terraform deployment to minimize potential security risks.
 The custom policy imposes stricter restrictions when compared to the group of AWS-managed roles, ensuring limited access.

 - a PCoIP Registration Code is needed.
-Contact Teradici sales or purchase subscription here: https://www.teradici.com/compare-plans
+Contact HP Anyware sales or purchase subscription here: https://www.teradici.com/solutions/subscriptions
 - the user must have Python installed.
 Please see [Download Python](https://www.python.org/downloads/) for instructions.
 - the user must have AWS CLI installed and configured if running Quickstart script in local CLI.
 Please visit [AWS CLI Installation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [AWS CLI Configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for instructions.